yusifsalam/pathfinder_tira/Documentation/Weekly reports/Week5.md

 ## The progress

-Not much progress in terms of the actual program functionality.
+Not too much progress in terms of the actual program functionality.
+Two heuristic functions were implemented - they are Manhattan and Octile.

 ## Learning outcomes

-None
+Learned something about heuristic functions.

 ## Problems